 It is important for parents/carers to know how they can expect their telephone calls, letters and emails to be dealt with.

-A full version of our communications policy is available on the right and teachers’ email addresses can be found on the Meet the Staff page.
+A full version of our communications policy can be found here and a full list of all teachers’ email addresses on the Meet the Staff page.